 Most “Veo pricing” guides only compare Google’s own tiers.
 Here’s what they skip: Veo 3.1 is one of the models bundled inside Deevid AI, alongside Sora 2, Kling, Runway, Pika and 10+ others, for $25/month on the Pro tier.

-Instead of $249.99/mo for serious Veo volume on Google AI Ultra, you get Veo plus every major competitor in one tool — and you switch to whichever model wins each shot.
+Instead of up to $200/mo for serious Veo volume on Google AI Ultra, you get Veo plus every major competitor in one tool — and you switch to whichever model wins each shot.
 Need Veo’s audio-native realism for a product hero shot, Kling for a character close-up, Sora for a cinematic wide?
 One $25 bill, one timeline.

-Want Veo 3.1 without the $249/month Ultra plan?
+Want Veo 3.1 without paying up to $200/month for Ultra?
 Deevid bundles Veo 3.1, Sora 2, Kling, Runway and 10+ more for $25/month — pick the right model per shot.
 Test it on 20 free credits, no card required.

 So which should you buy?

-- Just testing Veo → Google AI Plus at $7.99/mo, knowing it’s Fast-only and credit-limited.
+- Just testing Veo → Google AI Plus at $4.99/mo, knowing it’s Fast-only and credit-limited.

 - Occasional Veo use → Google AI Pro at $19.99/mo.

-- You want Veo and the alternatives → a bundle like Deevid ($25 Pro) is dramatically cheaper than Ultra and gives you model flexibility per shot.
+- You want Veo and the alternatives → a bundle like Deevid ($25 Pro) is still meaningfully cheaper than either Ultra tier and gives you model flexibility per shot.
 For most creators, this wins.

 The bottom line

-Veo 3.1 is one of the best models in the category, but Google’s pricing makes it expensive to use seriously on its own — the only high-volume tier costs $249.99/mo, and you’re locked to one provider.
+Veo 3.1 is one of the best models in the category, but Google’s pricing still makes it real money to use seriously on its own — Ultra now runs $100 to $200/mo (down from a single $249.99 tier), and you’re locked to one provider.
 Unless you specifically need Veo and nothing else, getting it bundled alongside Sora, Kling and Runway is both cheaper and more flexible.

 Confirm Google’s current credit numbers before subscribing — and price out the full stack against a bundle before you commit to Ultra.